 - Always carry tick removal equipment when going out into nature, including disinfectant.

 - I recommend these two tools because they both slide between the ticks head and it’s upper body to leverage it out.
 This way the tick doesn’t get squeezed and the head doesn’t get stuck in your skin.

 - When outdoors, check 3 to 5 times a day.
 Don’t wait until you get home.

 - Ask someone to check for you or use a hand-mirror to look at yourself.

 - Ticks especially like the soft skin between our legs, around the genitals, under the arms, at the back of our knees, around the hips and the ankles, as well as between the toes.
 You are on a tick mission, so don’t get overly distracted whilst looking at the beauty of your body temple.

-- When using tweezers, make sure you don’t squeeze the ticks body too hard, otherwise you squeeze it’s body content into your bloodstream.
+- When using tweezers, make sure you don’t squeeze the body of the tick too hard, otherwise, you squeeze its body content into your bloodstream.

 - Disinfect the bite.
-You can use alcohol, fresh garlic or other anti-bacterial herbal remedies as an alternative to pharmaceutical producs.
+You can use alcohol, fresh garlic or other anti-bacterial herbal remedies as an alternative to pharmaceutical products.